 This is an easy one.
-If you take a quotation from a book, journal, newspaper article, or online source (or indeed any other source), then make sure that you place the quotation in quotation marks, and provide details about the author.
-For example, if you want to define what ‘quotation’ means, and you find a source and an explanation for this that you want to write word for word, then it might look something like this:
+If you use a quotation then make sure that you place the quotation in quotation marks.
+You must also provide details about the author.
+For example, if you want to define what ‘quotation’ means, then it might look something like this:

 A ‘quotation’ is “a short phrase of writing taken from a longer work of literature, poetry, etc. or what someone else has said” (Cambridge University Press, 2008).